onsip/sipjs.com/content/api/0.6.0/ua_configuration_parameters.md

 ~~~

 ## usePreloadedRoute

-If set to true every SIP initial request sent by SIPjs includes a Route header with the SIP URI associated to the WebSocket server as value.
+If set to true every SIP initial request sent by SIP.js includes a Route header with the SIP URI associated to the WebSocket server as value.
 Some SIP Outbound Proxies require such a header.
 Valid values are `true` and `false` (`Boolean`).
 Default value is `false`.

 ~~~ javascript
 wsServers: "ws://example.org/sip-ws"